SvOlli/sorbus/doc/site/opcodes/cpu_detect.md

 dummy reads from the stack.
 However, take a look at lines 4-6 from the 65SC02 disassembly.
 On some CPUs, these dummy reads are actually dummy writes.
 This destroys three subsequent bytes in memory.
-The start must be concidered random at start, as the stackpointer is not reset yet.
+The start must be concidered random, as the stackpointer is not reset yet.
 But after that the stackpointer seems to just stay where it was, moving by three bytes each reset.
 So during the retries, the stackpointer gets moved to a position, where the writes go to a part of memory that was